 SEDS = Statistical Enrollment Data System

-CPS = Current Population Survey.
+CPS = Current Population Survey

-ACS = American Communities Survey.
+ACS = American Communities Survey

-SLAITS = State and Local Integrated Telephone Survey.
+SLAITS = State and Local Integrated Telephone Survey

 Program context and design features.
 A thorough understanding of the design features of state CHIP programs, and the context within which they operate, is vital for assessing their influence as mediating factors in several analyses, encompassing the experiences of both CHIP enrollees and children eligible for CHIP but not enrolled.
 The primary data sources we will tap for information on design features of state programs will include CHIP annual reports submitted to CMS and other national data, site visits, and the survey of state program administrators.
 Questions explored in this area will include the following: What are the key design features of state programs (program model; eligibility policies; waiting periods and other policies to deter crowd-out of other coverage; enrollment and renewal policies and practices; benefit packages and cost sharing; delivery systems, managed care arrangements, provider networks, and payment policies)?
 How and why have these features changed over time?
 How do program design features influence key program outcomes (enrollment, retention, access, service use, and satisfaction)?
 What is the current budget picture for states, and how has the passage of CHIPRA changed the funding debates in each state?